 Easily recognizable by their yellow colour, school buses must be taken seriously.

-When an emergency vehicle, a tow truck or a surveillance vehicle is stopped by the side of the road and its rotating or flashing lights are activated, you must create a buffer lane.
+When an emergency vehicle, a tow truck or a surveillance vehicle is stopped by the side of the road and its yellow arrow signal light or its rotating or flashing lights are activated, you must create a buffer lane.
 You are required to slow down and move over to increase your distance from the stopped vehicle as much as possible, after making sure you can change lanes without causing an accident.
 If it is not possible to move over safely, you must stop and wait before driving around the stopped vehicle to avoid posing a risk to the lives or safety of others.

 To find out more, visit our page on the Move-Over Law.